Bachem Ba 349 Natter: Production

 The SS ordered 150 Natters, and the Luftwaffe ordered 50, but none were delivered by the end of the war.
 Much debate has surrounded the number of Natters built at the Bachem-Werk and their disposition.
-According to Bachem, 36 Natters were produced at the Bachem-Werk in Waldsee by the end of the war.
+According to Bachem, 36 Natters were produced at the Bachem-Werk in Waldsee by the end of the conflict.
 Up to April 1945, 17 aircraft had been used in unmanned trials comprising five gliders, all slung under an He 111 in the Mistelschlepp configuration prior to launch, and 12 VTO examples.
 Five aircraft were prepared for manned trials, four gliders and one VTO version.
 The M3 was flown twice, and then rebuilt at which time it was given the new code BM3a but was never flown.
 The total number of launches to early April 1945 was 22, as was the total number of Natters constructed up to that time.
 Bachem reported further that there were 14 more finished or almost finished aircraft in April 1945.
 Four of these were prototype A1 operational Natters built for test launching from a wooden pole launcher, which had been designed for field deployment.
 This new launcher was also constructed on the Heuberg, not far from the experimental steel tower.
 There is documentary evidence for two pole launches in April but not three as claimed by Bachem in his post-war presentation.
-The documentation for this third flight may have been destroyed by the SS at war's end.
+The documentation for this third flight may have been destroyed by the SS at the war's end.
 Ten A1 operational Natters, called K-Maschinen, were constructed for the Krokus-Einsatz ("Operation Crocus").

 The fate of these 14 A1 Natters was as follows:

 Three were fired from the vertical launch tower according to Bachem, four were burnt at Waldsee, two were burnt at Lager Schlatt, Oetztal, Austria, four were captured by US troops at Sankt Leonhard im Pitztal, Austria, and one, which had been sent as a sample model to a new factory in Thuringia, was captured by the Red Army.
 Consequently, the total of 36 test and operational aircraft constructed at the Bachem-Werk can be accounted for.
 However, Natter carcasses were used for a variety of ground-based purposes; for example, as a static booster rocket, armament and strength testing and pilot seat position tests.
 Some fuselages were reused after flight testing; for example, the M5, 6 and 7.

 Of the four Natters captured at Sankt Leonhard im Pitztal, two went to the United States.
 Only one original Natter built in Germany in the Second World War survives in storage at the Paul E. Garber Preservation, Restoration, and Storage Facility in Suitland, Maryland, under the auspices of the Smithsonian Institution.
 The fate of the other Natter brought to the US is unknown.
 There is no documentary evidence that a Natter was ever flown from Muroc Field.
 The tail section of one of the Natters at Sankt Leonhard im Pitztal was broken off while it still rested on its trailer.